thomas051083/psd-psw/event-details/Automation-Making Our Lives Better by GovTech.md

 ## Learning Activity
 ### Automation - Making our Lives Better by GovTech

-Shadow a Probation Officer and learn how the Probation and Community Rehabilitation Service works with indviduals, families and the community in the rehabilitation of persons who commit crime.
-This experience may include the opportunity to observe Court sessions, interviews with probationers and their families, programmes, etc.
+Keen to learn basic web automation?
+Take this opportunity to learn about a basic web automation using Chrome browser extension - KANTU; which you can use to automate some of their daily repeatable tasks at work.

-**Date and Time: Negotiable from Jul 2019 onwards and to be completed by Nov 2019** **Location: TBC**
+**Date and Time: 10 Jul 2019 or 17 Jul 2019, 12.00pm to 2.00pm**
+**Location: Sandcrawler, 1 Fusionopolis View #08-01, S(138577)**
 **Indicate Your Interest [here](https://www.eventbrite.sg/e/step-into-my-shoes-making-a-difference-as-a-probation-officer-tickets-61082209533)**